 ReThink Disposable - Governments

 ReThink Disposable is working with communities across New Jersey on municipal and statewide plastic bag bans.
-Our ultimate goal is to pass a statewide Plastic Bag Fee Bill which:
+Our ultimate goal is to pass a statewide Plastic Bag Ban Bill which:

 - Includes a consumer education component and proper enforcement tools.